Hamster in a dream sitting in cupped hands with tiny dark eyes looking up trustingly

 Ask yourself: “Is there something in my life — a project, a relationship, a part of myself — that I have left without enough attention?
 What can I do right now, even as a small step, to bring care back to it?”

 Astrological note: A sick pet evokes Chiron in the 6th house, or Saturn transiting through the 4th house.
-Cancer and Pisces with Chiron connected to the 4th or 6th house carry a particular theme of the “underfed small.”
+Cancers and Pisces with Chiron connected to the 4th or 6th house carry a particular theme of the “underfed small.”
 If Saturn is now aspecting your natal Moon — something alive and fragile is asking for immediate attention.

 You remembered — and your heart sank.
 How many days has it been?
 Is it still alive?
 You run — and that feeling of dread is so sharp, so physical.
 A classic anxiety dream.

 What exactly have you stopped “feeding” lately?
 A relationship that needs your presence?
 Yourself — physically, emotionally?
 Something you took responsibility for and then got distracted from?
+In its most acute form, this forgetting becomes the dream where you have forgotten the child — the cold rush of remembering, this time with a far heavier responsibility than a feeding-bowl behind it.

 Worth remembering: this dream is not a catastrophe.
 It is a reminder.
 Your unconscious, like a faithful watchman, says: hey — do you remember that?
 Go.
 Check.
 Feed it.
 It’s not too late.